 The Information Security Office (ISO) will review and identify the applicable security frameworks – International Organization for Standardization, National Institute of Standards and Technology (NIST) Security Controls (SP800-53) and other identified industry standards to be applied and tailored within Washington University (WashU) departments and schools.

 Controls will be assigned to create protection levels.
-Control assignments will be based on the information classification – (protected, confidential and public) and system classification (regulated, business, research, academic) of the information created, hosted or transmitted within the universities infrastructure.
+Control assignments will be based on the information classification – (protected, confidential and public) and system classification (regulated, business, research, and academic) of the information created, hosted, or transmitted within the universities infrastructure.